 The next local elections will be held on Thursday 4th May 2023.
 There will be elections in 179 District Councils, 33 Metropolitan Councils and 46 Unitary Authorities.
 Use our guide to the 2023 election areas to check whether there are elections in your area.
+We’ve included a list of the Facebook pages of registered independent parties and other groups.

 If you are interested in supporting candidates in the local elections, or spreading the word on social media, please take part in our Network Survey by clicking here.
 The survey asks what’s important to you and how you’ like to get involved.
 At the end you can opt in to receive information about candidates in your wider area.
 Our aim is to help people support candidates in their district, borough, county or city.
 We will also share survey reports with candidates, so your views will be known.